Daily Archives: June 14, 2012

 |June 14, 2012||Posted by Madeline @ Food, Fitness, and Family under Baby, Family, Favorites, Travel|

 Let’s face it … life is interesting enough as a new parent without adding in a family vacation.
 When we were planning our trip to Disney I reached out to family, friends, and Tweeps on Twitter to get their best tips for surviving the most magical place on Earth with an infant.
 Some of their tips are included here … others are ones that we learned on our own.
-Either way, if you’re planning a trip of your own with a baby in tow, these are for YOU!
+Either way, here are my favorite tips for going to Disney with a baby.

 1. Get to the park EARLY